-In drawing.tool the y-axis defines North-South for the project when drawing the building.
-When looking at the drawing.tool grid North will be up the page, and South will be down the page (towards where the grid ends). north can also be seen via the compass available while in 3D view.
+In drawing.tool by default the y-axis defines North-South for the project when drawing the building.
+When looking at the drawing.tool grid North will be up the page, and South will be down the page (towards where the grid ends).
+North can also be seen via the North arrow in 2D and 3D view.

 Below is an example of how a 20-degree rotation looks in the settings, drawing.tool, and in the OpenStudio export:

 You can find the Project Orientation input in the Simulation Settings page.

 The Project Orientation input in the settings will not rotate the grid or your building visually.
 Rather the north direction is displayed via the North Arrow which can be verified in the upper-right corner of the screen.

 In the screenshot below, the orange line represents the true North axis.
 It has been rotated 20 degrees counterclockwise from the geometry's y-axis (green line).
 Alternatively, this means that the grid that the building sits on is rotated 20 degrees clockwise from the true North axis.